arram-phd/portfolio/Plaque_assay.rst

-Object masks are generated from immunofluorescence images depicting HMGB1 (in green) and Hoescht staining (in blue).
+Object masks are generated from immunofluorescence images depicting HMGB1 (in green) and hoechst  staining (in blue).
-The Hoescht image undergoes nuclear segmentation to quantify the number of nuclei within each mask.
+The hoechst  image undergoes nuclear segmentation to quantify the number of nuclei within each mask.
 To enhance detectability, images are binarized using a user-defined threshold (imbinarize), followed by the removal of small, noisy pixels (bwareaopen).
 The masks are then subjected to dilation and filling operations (imdilate and imfill) to achieve a smoother appearance without any holes.
 Then, the masks undergo an erosion step (imerode) to reverse the previous dilation process.